katpavan/unity-notes/README.md

 ![image](https://github.com/katpavan/unity-notes/assets/45500874/15f63cd5-89a4-4012-9d55-905cb3f4b4c2)

+### swap between dynamic and kinematic

+    //we want physics control on the ball now that player let go currentBallRigidbody.isKinematic = false;

+    //this means that the ball is taken out of physics control and is kinematic means it moves with our finger currentBallRigidbody.isKinematic = true;

 ### spring joint

 spring joint lets us attach a 2d game object with a collider to an invisible pivot point. it will swing.